Divya-eswari/ecommerceAngular/README.md

 ## About Project

-Firstly, I created a folder named "component" and there I created a component named header for header.
+I used bootsrap and fontawesome for css and icons Firstly, I created a folder named "component" and there I created a component named header for header.
 Then, I created Products component which shows list of products, that list of products is fetched from api.service.
+Then, carts component which shows items in cart, the operations will be handled through cart.service

 ## Code scaffolding